-The honest answer is we don’t know, but there are some strong theories:
+The honest answer is we don’t know, but there are some theories:

-- One theory links panic attacks to the “fight or flight” response (a type of negative adrenalin rush) we get when we encounter danger.
+- Panic attacks are likely connected to the “fight or flight” response (a type of negative Adrenalin rush) we get when we encounter danger.
 The person perceives a threat and has an intense reaction – when in truth there’s nothing to be afraid of.

 - It’s clear panic is a genetic phenomena, as it run in families.
 Unfortunately we still don’t know much about transmission rate.